 Any dental emergency like an injury to the teeth or gums can be potentially serious and should not be ignored.
 Ignoring a dental problem can increase the risk of permanent damage as well as the need for more extensive and expensive treatment down the road.
-The Evanston emergency dentists of Fischl Dental Associates are highly trained in treating all common emergencies, including toothaches, chipped or broken teeth, knocked-out teeth, extruded or partially dislodged tooth, objects caught between teeth or under the gum, lost fillings, lost crowns, lost temporaries, broken braces wire, abscesses, TMJ pain, swelling, and soft tissue injuries to the lips, cheek, and gum.
+The emergency dentists of Fischl Dental Associates in Evanston are highly trained in treating all common emergencies, including toothaches, chipped or broken teeth, knocked-out teeth, extruded or partially dislodged tooth, objects caught between teeth or under the gum, lost fillings, lost crowns, lost temporaries, broken braces wire, abscesses, TMJ pain, swelling, and soft tissue injuries to the lips, cheeks, and gums.

-If you are experiencing a dental emergency, please contact Drs.
-Fischl immediately.
+If you are experiencing a dental emergency, please contact the team at Fischl Dental Associates immediately.
 We will make arrangements to treat your dental emergency as soon as possible.

 What Counts As A Dental Emergency?

 If you are experiencing serious pain and discomfort or bleeding due to an oral issue, and you do not know how to treat the condition yourself, you’re experiencing a dental emergency.

 Emergencies include dental injuries, such as damaged, knocked-out, or impacted teeth.
 However, emergencies also include things like missing or pulled-out dental work (crowns and fillings), and even issues like toothaches and gum disease.

 What Should I Do In A Dental Emergency?